 - Get the right wheels.
 Solid wheels are fine for rolling items across flat, relatively stable surfaces.
 Inflatable wheels, however, are much better suited for moving loads up and down curbs, stairs and other obstacles.
 (Make sure those wheels are properly inflated!)

-- Get a dolly with a strap you can wrap around your refrigerator or dresser, or any other large item.
+- Get a moving dolly with a strap you can wrap around your refrigerator or dresser, or any other large item.
 Ask the rental shop or store clerk for a quick lesson on how to ratchet that strap into place.

 - Protip: DO NOT ratchet pressboard items to your hand truck.
 They are not meant to withstand that sort of pressure and will splinter faster than you can say IKEA.